adamteller/samples/tc-exercise/comments.md

 - Get the "second lowest" value from the list of values for that given zip code.

 ## Explanation of current (and intentionally limited) solution approach:
-- In full transparency, the exercise is not complete.
-It does not write rate values to `slcsp.csv`
+- The original submission (for review) has an incomplete exercise.
 - I chose to go with "A conceptual route" and implemented thought process below in `index.ts`:
+- Please click the link to see [follow-up-details](#follow-up-details) solution below.

 ### If we focus attention on a single zip code value in slcsp.csv ...
 67118
 ### What can we infer/derive?